 At low to medium speeds noise from other sources is kept well in check.
 Small wheels mean skinny tyres so tyre noise is reasonably low on most surfaces, while wind noise doesn’t present any problems.
 At higher speeds the latter starts to make itself known, but not unreasonably so, you can take on a lengthy motorway journey without having to stop frequently to give your ears a break.

-In the 2011 test the Up achieved 89 per cent for adult protection and 80 per cent for child protection, and although pedestrian mitigation was quite low at 46 per cent - a result of being such a short car - it managed a high 86 per cent for safety assist.
+In the 2011 test the Up achieved 89% for adult protection and 80% for child protection, and although pedestrian mitigation was quite low at 46% - a result of being such a short car - it managed a high 86% for safety assist.
 Standard equipment includes front and side airbags, seat belt pretensioners and load limiters and Isofix child seat mounting points, hill hold assist and tyre pressure monitoring.

 At launch, all models bar the entry-level Up (called Take Up) were fitted with ESC as standard, but this was included on all models when the range was revised in 2016.
 All new Ups come with ESC as standard, as well as lane assist, although automatic emergency braking is not available as an option on any version.